I have excellent news for you: sounding professional is NOT about having perfect pronunciation.

-Even though I’ve been teaching for almost a decade, I still get nervous when lecturing.
+Even though I’ve been teaching for more than a decade, I still get nervous in front of people.

 Then what happens?
 I start speaking too quickly.

-Speaking too fast can also make it sound like you’re not very careful (or worse, thoughtless) when you express your thoughts.
+Speaking too fast can make it sound like you’re not very confident when you express your thoughts.

 So here’s what I want you to do instead: I want you to breathe.